Close

 • Copy of DEWA bills or tenancy agreement

-Process of Getting Mortgage
+Process of Getting a Mortgage

 The process of getting a mortgage in Dubai is: